Thursday, August 5, 2021

 What did Citizens Bank look like inside on Saturday, July 20, 1957?

 Here are some Citizens Bank employees who were working that day.
-None of the photos identified the persons shown, but thanks to Ruth Connell, we were able to identify three of them.
+None of the photos identified the persons shown, but thanks to Norman's wife, Ruth Connell, we were able to identify three of them.
 You can contact Mooresville Public Library if you recognize any of the others (the library now has these pictures in its Indiana Room's banking vertical file).

 Thelma (Blaschke) Weddle and Ed Fields